Recommended Readings

 Despite budget woes, the military is preparing for a conflict with our biggest rival — and we should be worried.
 Stephen Glain discusses the crippling costs of a defense policy that makes global hegemony a mindless imperative.

 The West – Europe, United States, and to a great extent Australia – are all living in denial.
 They never fully accepted the truth about the terror they unleashed and are still unleashing against the great majority of the world.
-They are still rich: the richest, as they live from the sweat and blood of others.
-They are still an empire – one Empire – united by colonialist culture.
 Currently, there is no intellectual hunger, no “hunger for truth,” for alternative views, in the West – be it Sydney, New York, or London.
 Yet there will never be peace on earth, a real reconciliation, unless this culture of control disappears.
 And the only way to make it disappear is to face reality, address and revisit the past.
-It is the responsibility of those who know the world and understand the suffering of its people to speak the truth.

 Huang Shuo of the China Daily puts the launching of China’s first carrier in perspective…